-Legal Issues Seminar on Burden of Proof in IP Cases
+Legal Issues Seminar (LIS) on ‘Analysis of jurisdiction under CPC vis-à-vis specific IP laws’

 • Non Solicitation